blancosj/spring-boot-react-full-stack-with-graven/README.md

 It consists in a Docker Compose file that creates 2 containers.
 One for backend and other one for Nginx server.
 Nginx is resposible to server the webpack file and forward the requests from frontend to backend with URL /api/*.

+docker-compose up backend > frontend to create the containers and start them. docker-compoe down --rmi all > to stop and delete the containers.